2018 Seed Grants

 - The reading group’s activities will culminate with a public symposium at Columbia University in December 2018.

-- Read the full article for more information about the reading group.
+- Read the full article for more information about the reading group or visit its website.

 Alma Igra (Graduate Student; Department of History)